For applications to be considered, they must include the following:

 - One-page cover letter detailing the applicant’s interest, qualifications, and availability

-- Contact information, email address and phone number, for 3 references (applicants will be notified before references are contacted)
+- Contact information for 3 references (applicants will be notified before references are contacted)

 Working aboard SEA’s Sailing School Vessels requires our team to live in close quarters with coworkers and students.
 Each crew member has a bunk with a small area for their possessions, and marine heads (bathrooms) are communal.
 Meals are prepared by Stewards and students, and are served family style.
 Most dietary restrictions can be accommodated, especially those medically necessary.
 Everyone on board is expected to participate in cleaning efforts.
 Connectivity on SEA vessels is limited, which means almost no internet access during semester programs.

 While traveling to new places is one of the highlights of working for SEA, we also expect all crew to work in shipyard/maintenance periods in addition to sailing semester trips.
 We also expect that crew will participate in non-traditional programs shorter than semester trips that sometimes have missions and goals that diverge from the typical SEA Semester.
 These include leadership training for business groups, fundraising sails for voyagers and alumni, high school programs, and other educational programs.
 We work with a multitude of organizations on these shorter sails, and frequently have new programs.

 Trips are grouped together to create contracts that work for both the programmatic needs of the vessels and their crew.
 All scientists start with a short term contract which is typically a 2-3 month period on board the vessels.
 After that, scientists can opt to work either a long term (with the approval of the Science Program Coordinator) or to continue with short term contracts.
 Crew members on a long term contract work at least 180 days (not continuous) in a 12 month time period, making them eligible for SEA’s health, dental, and vision benefits.